yazz/VisualJS/README.md

 # Yazz Pilot

-## Browser based IDE to build internal web apps
+## Low-code development for OpenShift
-Yazz Pilot is a tool for building internal web applications.
-It can connect to Rest APIs, Postgres, and other stuff.
+Yazz Pilot is a Low-code development tool for OpenShift.
+It can connect to 3Scale, Rest APIs, Postgres, and other stuff.
 JavaScript is used for scripting events and writing code.
 There is a demo which works on desktop web browsers here:

 Demo: https://yazz.com/app/homepage.html
 <br/><br/>